oktobersveryown/recipe_organiser/README.md

 - All your own recipes are stored locally.

 ## TODO
-- [ ] Add theme support for the application.
+- [x] Add theme support for the application.
-- [ ] Implement dark mode for improved night-time usability.
+- [x] Implement dark mode for improved night-time usability.
 - [ ] Implement a better light mode for better readability in bright environments.
-- [ ] Add a toggle or automatic switching between dark and light modes.
+- [x] Add a toggle or automatic switching between dark and light modes.
-- [ ] Ensure theme settings persist across sessions.
+- [x] Ensure theme settings persist across sessions.
-- [ ] Update documentation to reflect theme features.

 Feel free to contribute or suggest improvements!